Unsupervised Discretization by Two-dimensional MDL-based Histogram: Introduction

-Our contributions can be summarized as follows.
-First, we propose an MDL-based two-dimensional histogram model to tackle the unsupervised multivariate discretization task.
-Second, we improve the one-dimensional MDL-histogram algorithm both theoretically and practically.
-Third, we propose a search space that allows for flexible partitions of data, together with a novel heuristic algorithm for the two-dimensional case, which combines top-down (partition) and bottom-up (merge) search strategies.
-Fourth, we empirically study the performance of our algorithm in the two-dimensional case, using both synthetic and real-world data.
+Third, we make several improvements to the dynamic programming algorithm used for the one-dimensional MDL histogram, which we use as a building block for our algorithm.
+Specifically, as described in Section~\ref{sec:prelim}, we 1) correct a minor theoretic flaw related to computing the code length that is needed to encode the histogram model, and 2) reduce the time complexity by simplifying the dynamic programming recursion.

-The experiments show that our algorithm 1) accurately recovers ground truth histograms, 2) approximates well ground truth partitions that are not within the model class, and 3) outperforms IPD \citep{nguyen2014unsupervised}, the state-of-the-art multi-dimensional discretization algorithm.
+We perform extensive experiments to show that our algorithm 1) accurately recovers ground truth histograms, 2) approximates well ground truth partitions that are not within the model class, and 3) outperforms IPD \citep{nguyen2014unsupervised}, the state-of-the-art algorithm for unsupervised multi-dimensional discretization.
+Further, case studies on spatial data show that, compared to kernel density estimation (KDE), our algorithm not only reveals more detailed density changes, but also fits unseen data better, as measured by the log-likelihood.

-The remainder of the article is organized as follows.
-We discuss related work in Section~\ref{sec:related}, formalize the problem as an MDL-based model selection task in Section~\ref{sec:problem}, and describe the details of calculating the code length used in model selection in Section~\ref{sec: code}.
-We then briefly review the seminal algorithm used for inferring one-dimensional MDL-based histograms \citep{kontkanen2007mdl}, and then describe how we improve it in Section \ref{sec:prelim}.
-We describe our algorithm, experiment results and case study results based on the two-dimensional case in Sections \ref{sec:alg}, \ref{sec::exp}, and \ref{sec:case}, and conclude in Section \ref{sec:conclusions}.
+We restrict the scope of this paper to two-dimensional data for three reasons.
+First, two-dimensional discretization methods have many potential applications in the domain of spatial data analysis, e.g., using GPS data, where ad-hoc discretization methods are still widely used (Cao et al., 2014).
+The case studies demonstrate that our method can successfully reveal interesting patterns from GPS data.
+Second, as our approach uses more flexible partitions than adaptive grids, the search space is very large even for two-dimensional data.
+Our algorithm for the two-dimensional case should be regarded as a step towards solving the algorithmic challenge for higher dimensions, but does not solve it completely.
+Third, focusing on the two-dimensional case allows us to more easily examine the results empirically, e.g., to verify desired properties such as adaptivity to sample size and local density structure.